 • “Are the risks of staying the same greater than the discomfort of changing”?

 • “Am I willing to experience uneasiness or anxiety while changing”?

 Even if you’ve decided that you can tolerate feeling uncomfortable while changing, there are still barriers to change.

 People continue to create barriers to change.
 Even when they see others in recovery, they continue to stay trapped.
 Here are the five most common barriers.
 When you can relate to any of the following descriptors of obstacles to change, there are also a few suggestions for overcoming the particular obstacle.

 Do not stop with this.
 Research your options, seek out others in a similar situation and ask for help with the changes.

 1. Blaming Others

-People have a hard time focusing on what needs changing within themselves when they consider how much everyone else needs to change.
-Keeping score on how others have hurt them, or how much of a given situation that someone else caused, moves the primary focus from self-changes to blame.
+People have a hard time focusing on what they need to change within when they consider how much everyone else needs to change.
+Keeping score on how others have hurt them, or how much of a given situation that someone else caused, move the primary focus from self-changes to blame.

-Without absolving anyone for their responsibilities in your current situation, it’s important that your main focus is one the changes you need to make.
+Without absolving anyone for their responsibilities in your current situation, it’s important that your main focus is on the changes you need to make.